-Section 4.1 why do some drugs have restrictions?
-Section 4.1 Why do some drugs have restrictions? -- ------------- -------------------------------------- lower-cost option.
+Section 4.1 Why do some drugs have restrictions? ------------- -------------------------------------- lower-cost option.
 We also need to comply with Medicare's rules and regulations for drug coverage and cost sharing.

 For certain prescription drugs, special rules restrict how and when the plan covers them.
 A team of doctors and pharmacists developed these rules to help our members use drugs in the most effective ways.
 These special rules also help control overall drug costs, which keeps your drug coverage more affordable.